hs-radio/Covid19-project/README.md

 <img src="cd_vax.png" width="600" />

 It's fascinating to observe that countries which vaccinated their populations quickly didn't necessarily have lower death rates.
-In fact, some early-vaccinated countries (e.g., the US) had high death rates.
-On the other hand, countries that vaccinated later often saw lower death rates.
-This is likely due to the impact of lockdowns, as countries like China and Vietnam implemented long lockdowns, even though they took longer to vaccinate their populations.
+In fact, some early-vaccinated countries (e.g. the US) had high death rates.
+On the other hand, countries that vaccinated later often saw lower death rates, like China and Vietnam.
+This is likely due to the impact of lockdowns.

 <br>
 <br>

 ### 5. Correlation Between Cases and Deaths at Different Vaccination Rates

 Finally, we analyze the correlation between cases and deaths at low (<10%) and high (>90%) vaccination rates.
-By identifying the date ranges when each country was in these two regimes, we compute the lagged correlations between cases and deaths, considering the delay between infection and death.
-For each regime, we calculate the maximum lagged correlation for several countries.
+By identifying the date ranges when each country was in these two regimes, we compute the lagged correlations between cases and deaths.
+The lag is necessary as we expect some period of time between infection and death.

+For several countries, we calculate the maximum lagged correlation in the low and high vaccination regimes.
 The results are shown below:

 <img src="correlation_data.png" width="600" />